We have moved!!!

 22. Please make sure you use bins provided or take your rubbish with you.

-24. There are a limited number of showers on site.
+24. There are a limited number of showers on site (adjacent to the northern edge of the campsite field).
 Please take no longer than 5 minutes in the shower if there is a cue; think of others who are also waiting for a shower in turn and think of the waste water created by each shower.

-25. Latrine disposal - provision will be made for live in vehicle users to dispose of their soil waste.
+25. Latrine disposal - there is no provision for live in vehicle users to dispose of their soil waste; please take it with you.

 What is the festival safeguarding policy?